Skip to content

 Step 3: Compute HZ boundaries for multiple masses

-If you pass an array of masses, you get arrays back in the dictionary:
+Pass an array of masses to get arrays back in the dictionary:

 import numpy as np